apache/flink/docs/dev/table/python/common_questions.zh.md

 * This will be replaced by the TOC
 {:toc}

 ## Preparing Python Virtual Environment

-You can download a [convenience script]({{ site.baseurl }}/dev/table/python/setup-pyflink-virtual-env.sh) to prepare a Python virtual env zip which can be used on Mac OS and most Linux distributions.
+You can download a [convenience script](setup-pyflink-virtual-env.sh) to prepare a Python virtual env zip which can be used on Mac OS and most Linux distributions.

-You can specify the version parameter to generate a Python virtual environment required for the corresponding PyFlink version. e.g.
+You can specify the version parameter to generate a Python virtual environment required for the corresponding PyFlink version, otherwise the most recent version will be installed.

+{% highlight bash %}
 {% if site.is_stable %}
 $ setup-pyflink-virtual-env.sh {{ site.version }}
 {% else %}
 $ setup-pyflink-virtual-env.sh
 {% endif %}
+{% endhighlight bash %}

 ## Execute PyFlink jobs with Python virtual environment
-You can refer to the section [Preparing Python Virtual Environment](#preparing-python-virtual-environment) on how to prepare the Python virtual environment.

-You should activate the Python virtual environment before executing the PyFlink job.
+After setting up a [python virtual environment](#preparing-python-virtual-environment), as described in the previous section, you should activate the environment before executing the PyFlink job.

 #### Local